lapy.diffgeo

 lapy.diffgeo.tet_compute_divergence(tet, tfunc)[source]

 Divergence is the flux density leaving or entering a point.
 It can be measured by summing the dot product of the vector field with the normals to the outer faces of the 1-ring tetras around a vertex.
-Summing < tfunc , n_tria_oposite_v >
+Summing < tfunc , n_tria_oposite_v >, this is the integrated divergence, you may want to multiply with \(B^{-1}\) to get back the function in some applications.

 Parameters: